CepedaBrayan/Uni-Fisher-API/README.md

 ## Support

-If you have any questions or issues, please contact me at [gmail](mailto: riveracepedabrayan@gmail.com).
-If you want to contribute, please open a pull request.
-Any sponsorship is welcome.
+If you have any questions or issues, feel free to reach out to me via email at [riveracepedabrayan@gmail.com](mailto:riveracepedabrayan@gmail.com).
+If you'd like to contribute, please open a pull request.
+Any sponsorship is greatly appreciated.